 If you have more time, head out into the wild for a few days with a “camper bus”.
 Backpacking in Denali National Park is a very unique experience.
 If you decide on a backpacking adventure, start at the Ranger station to get your permit and learn about camping safety in a bear country.

-If you are visiting in winter, between the months of September to April, and would like a chance of seeing the Northern Lights, take this tour from Healy and go Aurora chasing in the Denali area.
+If you are visiting in winter, between the months of September to April, and would like a chance to see the Northern Lights, take this tour from Healy and go Aurora chasing in the Denali area.

 Contributed by Adriana from Czech the World